Paul Casey: European Tour

+PGA Tour

 Casey earned his first PGA Tour win on 5 April 2009 by defeating J. B. Holmes in a one-hole playoff at the Shell Houston Open.
 This win took him to No. 6 in the Official World Golf Ranking.

 Casey (left) celebrates after winning the 2009 BMW PGA Championship.

 Casey won his milestone 10th event on the European Tour at the 2009 BMW PGA Championship at Wentworth Golf Club in Surrey, where he won by one stroke over Wentworth resident and fellow Englishman Ross Fisher.
 This win vaulted Casey to a career high of 3rd in the Official World Golf Ranking.
 He had been ranked at No. 41 at the beginning of 2009.
 Casey suffered a rib injury at the 2009 Open Championship, limiting the amount of golf he could play in the second half of 2009.

 In January 2011, Casey won the Volvo Golf Champions tournament in Bahrain, which was his first win for 20 months.

 Casey won the 2012 Telus World Skins Game in Canada, having defeated Jhonattan Vegas in a tiebreaker during the event in July.

 In June 2013, Casey won his 12th European Tour title at The Irish Open to end a two-and-a-half-year winless drought, due to form and fitness problems.
 He captured the title with a final round 67 in changeable conditions, to win by three strokes over Joost Luiten and Robert Rock.
 He had begun the day four shots behind the leader Luiten, but a run of five birdies in six holes in the middle of the round opened up a three shot lead.
 It was reduced to one stroke, when Casey bogeyed the 15th and 16th, but a closing eagle on the par five 18th sealed the victory.

 In September 2014, Casey won his 13th European Tour title at the KLM Open in the Netherlands, his first victory of the 2014 season.
 He took victory after posting a final round 66, putting him one shot ahead of runner up, and fellow Englishman Simon Dyson.
 He started the final round four strokes off the lead of Romain Wattel.
 The victory was especially emotional and gratifying as Casey's wife Pollyanna had given birth to the couple's first child two weeks prior to the event.